 But there’s danger that lurks during summer.
 It’s the trap of monotony where sleeping late, waking up later, watching endless TV, and playing video games for hours become a routine.
-If you’re a teen (or have a teenager) who’s bored this summer, here are fun activities you (or your kid) can do to have a memorable time-off from school.
+If you’re a teen (or have a teenager) who’s getting bored this summer, here are fun activities you (or your kid) can do to have a memorable time-off from school.

 Summer is the perfect season to explore your surroundings.
 Plan a trek to a nearby location with your family or friends.
 You can even make it more fun with a picnic.

-Look for the best trekking spots in your city.
-You don’t even have to go far for this activity to be exciting and memorable.
-If you’re serious about it, you can also join trekking groups that visit remote and challenging locations.
+Look for the best trekking spots in your city – you don’t really have to go far for this activity to be exciting and memorable.
+If you’re serious about it though, you can join trekking groups that visit remote and challenging locations.
 Just make sure to tick off your safety checklist first before having a trekking adventure with other people.

-A Music Video
+Create A Music Video

 It’s almost impossible to find a teenager who doesn’t like music.
 Creating a music video is a fun activity you can have with your friends.
 It’s like getting the best slices of life in one event – listening to your favorite music and having you and your pals hanging out together.
 You don’t need to shell out money to create a summer music video.
 You can use your smartphones to create snippets or full videos of all of you rocking out summer tunes.
 You can be the singer or the director or both.
 You never know, this may actually spark a passion for music that you can nurture for years!

 Vacation from school is probably the only time you have to read something of your own choosing.
 You can experiment with different genres and see what catches your fancy.
 Reading is always fun, but it gets more interesting if you don’t have a book report to complete.
 You don’t even have to buy new books to get into this activity.
 Go to your local library (it’s really something you should do!) and borrow a book or two.
 You can even read full stories online.
 Also, summer reading is one way of making sure your mind stays sharp even when you’re on a break from school.

-Most towns have a local theater community, and some even offer summer programs.
+Most towns have a local theater community, and some offer summer programs.
 If you have a heart of a thespian or want to explore the world of plays and musicals, summer theater is an activity for you.
 You don’t even have to be part of the cast to enjoy the program.
 If you like working behind the scenes, you can be part of the crew as a stagehand.

 Participating in your local theater is a fun way of going out of your comfort zone and meeting new people of different ages.